vmuchukota/codepathprework/README.md

 - fast UI
 - different fonts and pen thicknesses

-I want to build an app that is a mixture of charades and kareoke.
-This would have the interactive, group elements of charades as everyone works together to guess the song.
+My app idea is called Karades!
+This app would be a combination of charades and karoake.
+There would be two main ways of playing this game, as a group or individually.
+The app would play a song and the players would try to guess the song befroe the time runs out.
+The second way would be when one group/person acts out the song while its playing while the other side guesses the song.

 ## Notes